surma/surma.dev/content/things/c-to-webassembly.md

 !0 = !{i32 1, !"wchar_size", i32 4}
 !1 = !{!"clang version 8.0.0 (tags/RELEASE_800/final)"}
 ```

 <figcaption>LLVM IR is full of additional meta data and annotations, allowing the back-end compiler to make more informed decisions when generating machine code.</figcaption>

 ### Turning LLVM IR into object files

-The next step is invoking LLVMs backend compiler `llc` to turn the LLVM IR into an _object file_ containing a mixture of WebAssembly byte-code and a subset of the metadata:
+The next step is invoking LLVMs backend compiler `llc` to turn the LLVM IR into an _object file_:

 ```bash
 llc \